I’m not talking about the seasons.

 returns to haunt me.

-Some of life’s greatest roadblocks are not the ones we see through our front windshield.
-They are, instead, the roadblocks that seem to fill the rearview mirror.
+Some of life’s greatest roadblocks are not the ones we see

 We, imperfect human beings, lack control over our thoughts and may sometimes get “stuck” in the past.
-Even though we know better and we’ve heard all
+Even though we know better and we’ve heard all the psychological messages about refraining from that exercise, it still happens.

-on the opportunities of today, I allow painful memories to seep back in and sap
+There are still times in my present life where, instead of focusing my thoughts on the opportunities of today, I allow painful memories to seep back in and sap my strength.

-Have you experienced this inability to let go of painful moments from
+Is this relatable to anyone?
+Have you experienced this same inability to let go of painful moments from the past?

-the past?
 Sometimes the senses resurrect them – a

 certain smell or an unwanted touch.